Who wins Chelsea keeper battle for FA Cup semi?

 Yet Berger, 32, has been susceptible to errors this season, notably in the 1-1 Champions League draw against Real Madrid in December, when her clearance fell to the feet of Caroline Weir who accepted the gift and slotted into an empty net from 22 yards.

-Three days later Berger conceded two goals in as many minutes against Reading, allowing Sanne Troelsgaard's shot to squirm under her body for the first.
+Three days later, Berger conceded two goals in as many minutes against Reading, allowing Sanne Troelsgaard's shot to squirm under her body for the first.

 This saw Musovic, 26, come in for the next six games, including the 1-1 league draw at Arsenal when the Swede made a series of fine saves before Sam Kerr's late equaliser.